KiwiFunk/resume-builder/README.md

 - **EditingToolbar**: The control center where you can customize how your resume looks
 - **Resume Display**: The components that render each section of your resume
 - **Template System**: A modular system making it effortless to add new templates and register them without messing with core code
+- **PDF Export**: Using Puppeteer we seamlessly handle the creation of a PDF file to download, avoiding any rasterization and keeping the text content interactive.

 ## 👩‍💻 Want to Contribute?